Skip to main content

 Many Karel exercises use a general Autograder that applies a set of test cases to each Karel program.
 Each test case looks for a specific aspect of the program, from its output and syntax to whether it calls a specific function a specific number of times.

-Example of Karel Autograder messages for a program with some errors in the code
+Screenshot of an example of the Karel Autograder messages for a program with some errors in the code

 While some Karel assignments may have custom test cases, most Karel exercises apply a general set of test conditions.